-In Scotland and Northern England, it’s not unusual to experience all four seasons in one day.
+In Scotland, it’s not unusual to experience all four seasons in one day.
 So no matter the season, you need a warm sweater or fleece jacket, a waterproof jacket and good walking shoes/boots for all sorts of terrain.

 An umbrella is always handy, and bird watchers may wish to bring binoculars.
 You may also need a UK travel adapter, which you can buy at the airport or in Edinburgh shops after you arrive.
-See Electricity section for details.
+For more information, read our useful Electricity guide.

-You can lighten up, but the summer nights can still be chilly — especially in the Scottish Highlands — so it doesn’t hurt to bring a pair of light gloves, hat and scarf.
+Even in the summer it can be chilly and unpredictable— especially in the Scottish Highlands — so it doesn’t hurt to bring extra layers and sensible footwear:

-You might encounter midges, pesky little flies that swarm near lakes and streams, especially in the Scottish Highlands and Scottish isles.
-They’re at are at their worst during twilight hours from mid-June to mid-August.
-You can help avoid bites by wearing long sleeves/trousers in light colours and by bringing some Avon Skin-So-Soft body oil spray, the repellent of choice for Britain’s Royal Marines.
+You might encounter midges, pesky little flies that swarm near lakes and streams, especially in the Scottish Highlands and islands.
+They’re most active during the twilight hours from mid-June to mid-August.
+You can help avoid bites by wearing long sleeves/trousers in light colours and by bringing some insect repellent.

 Temperatures do not often drop below freezing, but an insulated jacket is recommended due to the cool northerly winds.
 Also bring some warmer layers along with an insulated coat, scarf, gloves, hat and warm shoes or insulated boots with at least one pair of thick woollen socks.